Fun With Amino Acids, Part Deux

 Life Gave Us Lemons

-The harvest becomes especially large when my wife gets jiggy with the tree trimmer.
+The harvest becomes especially large, when my wife gets jiggy with the tree trimmer.
 We’re left with a big ol’ pile, more than we’ll use for simple cooking and cleaning needs.
-Also, we don’t love the constant sugar influx that all the lemonade brings.
+Also, we don’t love the constant sugar from all the lemonade.
 Well, back to all those lemons…what to do, what to do?

-We thought it’d be fun to make limonocello, like the kind my mom brought back from Italy.
-But, we don’t love our liquor sugary, so we went with a simple answer…lemon vodka.
+We thought it’d be fun to make limoncello, like the kind my mom brought back from Italy.
+But we don’t love our liquor sugary, so we went with a simple answer…lemon vodka.

 Our method was highly scientific, involving the strenuous task of peeling 10 lemons and adding it to vodka…hope you were able to follow all of that.
-After we added the rinds we let it soak for a day.
+After we added the rinds and let it soak for a day.
 Plenty of lemon flavor after one day, but we’ll let the other handle go a couple more.
-My guess is it’ll get more lemony…gigitty.
+My guess is, it’ll be shocking, and get lemonier.

 If it’s too lemony, I’ll take it upon myself to finish the handle alone; thereby saving those I know and love from unnecessary pucker.